 Hoku Corp.
-(HOKU) hired Imperial Capital LLC to restructure its debts as the supplier of solar products cut jobs at an Idaho plant and closed a U.S. unit that sells solar panels.
+(HOKU:US) hired Imperial Capital LLC to restructure its debts as the supplier of solar products cut jobs at an Idaho plant and closed a U.S. unit that sells solar panels.

 Imperial will help restructure about $278.8 million in current liabilities, including $74.4 million of accounts payable at Hoku Materials, a unit that manufactures polysilicon, the company said today in a statement.

 Hoku, based in Honolulu, Hawaii, fired about 100 employees at the unit’s polysilicon plant in Pocatello, Idaho, where construction was halted in April.
 Unpaid construction payments have led some lienholders to begin foreclosure proceedings, according to the statement.
 The company also eliminated all staff at its Tianwei Solar USA Inc. unit, which sold solar panels made by Hoku’s parent company Tianwei New Energy Holdings Co.
 Ltd.